-Do you think about changing your career path and becoming a developer?
+Do you think about changing your career path and becoming a junior developer?
 I have already switched to this path and I will willingly share my experiences with you.
 In my case, everything started a few years ago, when I was programming a little bit in my free time, but unfortunately I never got the idea to do it professionally.
 After a few trials in other fields, I finally decided to train in an old hobby… and here I am, one and a half years in Naturaily, being part of this awesome team.

 Step 1 – Think what you want to do in your life